adbar/htmldate/README.rst

     :target: https://codecov.io/gh/adbar/htmldate

-This module can handle all the steps needed from web page download to HTML parsing, including scraping and textual analysis.
-Its goal is to find the creation date of a page all common structural patterns, text-based heuristics and robust date extraction.
-It takes URLs, HTML files or trees as input and outputs a date.
+This library finds the creation date of web pages using a combination of tree traversal, common structural patterns, text-based heuristics and robust date extraction.
+It can handle all the steps needed from web page download to HTML parsing, including scraping and textual analysis.
+It takes URLs, HTML files or HTML trees as input and outputs a date.

 .. contents:: **Contents**